This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai & UAE reentry permit

-The travel and typing centre agents in Dubai have confirmed that residency visa holders staying outside the UAE for more than six months can now reenter the country by applying for a reentry permit.
-The reentry permit will allow UAE residents staying outside the UAE for over six months to reenter the Emirate within 30 days from the date of approval of the permit.
+The travel and typing centre agents in Dubai have confirmed that residency visa holders staying outside Dubai & The UAE for more than 6 months can now reenter the country by applying for a reentry permit.
+The reentry permit will allow UAE residents staying outside the UAE for over 6 months to reenter the Emirate within 30 days from the date of approval of the permit.

 Hence, with the Dubai and UAE reentry permit, residents can now stay outside the UAE for more than 6 months without getting their residency cancelled.
 However, to be eligible to apply for this new permit, residents must provide:

-- a reason for having stayed outside the country for over six months and must furnish proof of the same.
+• a reason for having stayed outside the country for over 6 months and must furnish proof of the same.

 The reentry permit can be applied for through the Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP) official website.